HTML in Canvas

 `);

-Built-in uniforms: source, iResolution, iTime, iTimeDelta, and iFrame.
+The built-in uniforms are source, iResolution, iTime, iTimeDelta, and iFrame.

 Disable the layer with: